g-kimbell/fastnda/README.md

 We are always in need of test data sets, as there are many different .nda and .ndax file types, and we can only generate some with the equipment we have.

 Ideally, test data is small.
-We need the .nda/.ndax and a .csv exported from BTSDA - see the instructions in the [`btsda.py`](fastnda/btsda.py) file.
+We need the .nda/.ndax file and may ask you for a .csv exported from BTSDA if we cannot open the file.
+We will only put test data in the public tests on GitHub if you agree.

+Code contributions are very welcome, please clone the repo, use `pip install -e .[dev]` for dev dependencies.